prettydiff/share-file-systems/readme.md

 # Share File Systems

 ## Purpose
-Virtually bind multiple physical devices into a single virtual desktop using a network.
-A cross-OS private one-to-many online point-to-point relationship that shares computer availability; such as file system, messaging, and eventually remote command and control of application execution.
-Your personal devices should be fully available to you regardless of where you are and of limited availability to other people you choose.
+Openly share your hard drives with yourself and people you trust in as little or as much as you wish.
+The application uses a familiar Windows/OSX like GUI experience in your web browser.

-This application seeks to be inherently private.  *Privacy should be thought of as sharing restricted to persons specifically identified prior, opposed to publishing to anonymous users, without any third party access.*
+This application seeks to be inherently private.
+There are no servers or third parties.
+Everything is directly point to point to users and devices you invite.  *Privacy should be thought of as sharing restricted to persons specifically identified prior, opposed to publishing to anonymous users, without any third party access.*

 ## Media
 ### Videos